rikigigi/analisi/README.md

 ```
 where `use_matrix_or_lammps_cell_format` is `True` if usual matrix format for the cell is given and `False` if a lammps formatted cell is provided and `wrap_atomic_coordinates` is `True` if you want to wrap all the atomic coordinates inside the cell.

-You can write a LAMMPS bynary trajectory (that can be used by the command line interface) by calling
+You can write a LAMMPS bynary trajectory (that can be used by the command line interface with mpi, for example) by calling
 ```
 analisi_traj.write_lammps_binary('output_path', start_timestep, end_timestep)
 ```
-where `start_timestep` is the first timestep index to dump (indexes start from 0) and  `end_timestep` is the first timestep that will not be writed.
-If `end_timestep == -1`, it will dump till the end of the trajectory.
+where `start_timestep` is the first timestep index to dump (indexes start from 0) and  `end_timestep` is the first timestep that will not be written.
+If `end_timestep == -1`, it will dump everything till the end of the trajectory.
 This is a very convenient way of moving heavy computations on a cluster where MPI can be used, or more in general to convert a generic trajectory format in the format used by the command line tool.
 For example

    ```
    #read trajectory.
 It can come from everywhere